wp-plugins/coupon-pop-for-wp/readme.txt

 - Generates thousands of email addresses for your future sales

+- Coupon Pop is compatible to Desktop, Tablet, and mobile

 Easy 2 minutes installation – free for Beta!

 The Coupon Pop enables you to pre-define a promotion that would pop up to your visitors asking them to join you in any social network you are active or wish to be active on as well as your to your emails list.
 Coupon pop works with Facebook, Twitter, Google+, LinkedIn.